GODEEEP/transportation_electrification/MHDV/README.md

 ## Overview:
 The code generates charging profiles for medium-duty and heavy-duty vehicles across balancing authorities in the Western U.S. Interconnect.
 To run the code, please follow the below steps:

 a) Download the vehicle mobility data from NREL's Fleet DNA website (https://www.nrel.gov/transportation/fleettest-fleet-dna.html) in .csv format and save them inside 'input' folder in the main branch.
+Note that you might get errors if Fleet DNA data changes.
+Please contact us if it happens.

 b) Run 'MHDV.ipynb' inside 'notebook' folder.
 It will call 'MHDV.py' in 'src' folder.